CSCfi/fairdata-metax/docs/source/general.rst

 From the perspective of an API user, some fields or relations can be read-only for the user, can be modified only in certain situations, and the models can have additional implementation-specific fields added to them (such as user_created, date_modified, versioning... etc.).
 To avoid writing lengthy API remarks in the tietomallit.suomi.fi schemas, the models in the swagger API documentation are described from the perspective of an API user, separately from the tietomallit.suomi.fi models.
 Since some models/relations are validated 1:1 against its tietomallit.suomi.fi schema file with very little special handling, some models are replaced with a link to tietomallit.suomi.fi, along with relevant information explained to the user about the handling of some fields in the model.

 The schemas in tietomallit.suomi.fi are not usable as such, since the actual schemas used have some manual modification made in them (due to tietomallit.suomi.fi not supporting some json schema features yet, such as oneOf relations).
-Because of that, to validate any payloads being sent to Metax, the actual schema files should be downloaded from the Metax API ``GET /schemas`` endpoint, or from Github from their respective branches.
-In the repositories, the schema files are located in src/metax_api/api/base/schemas.
-For example for metax-test, the files are in https://github.com/CSCfi/metax-api/tree/test/src/metax_api/api/base/schemas.
+Because of that, to validate any payloads being sent to Metax, the actual schema files should be downloaded from the Metax API ``GET /rest/schemas`` endpoint, or from Github from their respective branches.
+In the repositories, the schema files are located in src/metax_api/api/base/rest/schemas.
+For example for metax-test, the files are in https://github.com/CSCfi/metax-api/tree/test/src/metax_api/api/base/rest/schemas.

 API versioning
 ---------------

-In times to come, other versions of the api can be accessed like https://metax-test.csc.fi/rest/v1/ or https://metax-test.csc.fi/rest/v2 etc.
+In times to come, other versions of the API can be accessed like https://metax-test.csc.fi/rest/v1/ or https://metax-test.csc.fi/rest/v2 etc.

 An url of the form https://metax-test.csc.fi/rest/ always points to the latest version.

 API Authentication
 -------------------

 Basic Authentication and Bearer Tokens are used for access control for certain restricted APIs.
 Basic Authentication credentials are distributed to specific services only.
-End Users are able to utilize Bearer tokens in order to interact with certain apis.
+End Users are able to utilize Bearer tokens in order to interact with certain APIs.

 Write operations (POST, PUT, PATCH, DELETE) always require authentication.
-Some apis require no authentication when reading (GET operations), while others do.
+Some APIs require no authentication when reading (GET operations), while others do.
 Authentication-related errors will result in a HTTP 401 or 403 error.